influxdata/docs-v2/content/influxdb/v2.0/query-data/execute-queries/influx-api.md

 To query InfluxDB 2.0 with InfluxQL, use the [/query 1.x compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/query/).

-Queried data is returned in annotated CSV format.

 In your request, set the following:

 - Your organization via the `org` or `orgID` URL parameters.